 Rachael is a lecturer in Early Childhood Education at Flinders University.
-She is Programme Co-ordinator for the Early Childhood Undergraduate Education degrees and Academic Professional Experience Co-ordinator for Early Childhood.
+She is Course Coordinator for the Early Childhood Initial Teacher Education degrees and Academic Professional Experience Co-ordinator for Early Childhood.
 Rachael also co-ordinates and teaches the Early Childhood Play, Learning and Development topics.

 Prior to working at Flinders University, Rachael was Preschool Room Leader in a Long Day Childcare service.
 She has also taught in primary schools, both in Australia and in the UK.
 Prior to emigrating to Australia, Rachael taught in several primary schools and nurseries, teaching Preschool and Reception - Year 6.
 She also has prior experience of working in Special Education and Montessori centres.